 6.030.3.1.
 Basis for Tenure and Promotion to Associate Professor.
 The policies in respect to tenure and promotion are based on the University's Model of the Teacher/Scholar in which a faculty member is expected to reflect characteristics critical to student learning and adherence to a professional standard of integrity.
 In particular, faculty members must demonstrate contributions in the areas of teaching and advising, scholarship, and service.
-In order to demonstrate achievements and contributions worthy of tenure and promotion, a faculty member will prepare a portfolio of evidence documenting the faculty member's attainment of satisfactory standards in teaching including advising, scholarship, and service as defined in Faculty Senate Bill 0406 that will undergo rigorous review that originates with a committee of the faculty member's peers.
+In order to demonstrate achievements and contributions worthy of tenure and promotion, a faculty member will prepare a portfolio of evidence documenting the faculty member's attainment of satisfactory standards in teaching including advising, scholarship, and service as defined in Faculty Senate Resolution 1322 that will undergo rigorous review that originates with a committee of the faculty member's peers.
 A faculty member who has been recommended for serious discipline will not be considered for tenure or promotion unless/until the faculty member has been exonerated or the serious discipline remediated.
-[Because of the variations among disciplines, there is no single rigid formula for the recognition of successful teaching, scholarship and service.]
 In addition to the University guidelines, each School may have and each Department has guidelines for tenure and promotion requirements.
-Each faculty member will work with [his/her] their Department Chair and Academic Dean to [determine] develop appropriate evidence based on University, School, and Department guidelines for the demonstration of quality teaching activity that advances student learning, scholarship that encompasses academic and creative contributions to the intellectual life of the university and the profession, and service that offers contributions to the university, the profession, and the enrichment of campus life, as well as discipline-based or university mission-oriented contributions to the community.
+Each faculty member will work with their Department Chair and Academic Dean to develop appropriate evidence based on University, School, and Department guidelines for the demonstration of quality teaching activity that advances student learning, scholarship that encompasses academic and creative contributions to the intellectual life of the university and the profession, and service that offers contributions to the university, the profession, and the enrichment of campus life, as well as discipline-based or university mission-oriented contributions to the community.